nrc/r4cppp/hello world.md

 with a semicolon, then it is the return value.
 So `foo` will always return "world".
 The `return` keyword still exists so we can do early returns.
 You can replace `"world"` with `return "world";` and it will have the same effect.

+##### 1

+This is a programmer specified conversion which uses the `Show` trait, which works a bit like `toString` in Java.
+You can also use `{:?}` which gives a compiler generated representation which is sometimes useful for debugging.
+As with printf, there are many other options.

+TODO check this footnote hack works